If you’re a regular reader of our blog, you’ll have seen our recent post on the Top-Performing Alternative Vacation Rental Websites So Far in 2020.

 However, travellers’ priorities have changed, and their booking habits reflect this.
 We’ve seen a growing interest in domestic travel and a shift towards extended stays, with travellers booking on local listing sites and niche channels specialising in longer stays, respectively.

 But what about metasearches?
 What role do they play in this new travel environment characterised by shifting traveller behaviours?
+And how can they help you expand your vacation rental marketing?

 In an economic crisis when money is tight, people seek out the cheapest ways to quench their thirst for travel.
 So, it’s safe to assume that the number one driving force behind travellers choosing metasearches is the ability to compare prices and get the best deals out there.